ninextycode/finalYearProjectNMF/README.md

 ### Real-life data which was used for performance analysis:

 To obtain the datasets which were used in the scope of the project, enter the "data" folder, open the terminal and run script "downlodad_data.sh".
 The script was tested on Ubuntu 16.04.
 To run this script successfully, you must have sufficient available storage.
 In addition, you must have the permissions to install package "mmv - Move/Copy/Append/Link multiple files" which will be used to rearrange downloaded data.
 Installation included in the downloading script.

+### External libraries

+All the external libraries are listed in requirements.txt